FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 # Get Started

+## Hardware Requirements
+The following hardware requirements has to be fulfilled to run this project:
+ - 130GB free disk space (150GB recommended)
+ - 8GB of RAM (16GB recommended)

 ## Preliminary Steps
 This capstone project is designed to be executable on all platforms by taking advantage of Docker containers and thus requires the user to follow these prelimiary steps: